-Integrating Red with Guard
+Integrating Red with AI Guardrails

-The Red-Guard Security Lifecycle
+The Red and AI Guardrails Security Lifecycle

-Mapping Red Findings to Guard Defenses
+Mapping Red Findings to AI Guardrails Defenses

 Security Category → Prompt Defense